top of page

 January – February: First concerts (with other young musicians) at the Salle Herz in Paris.

-– March: His third concert causes a scandal.
+– March: Her third concert causes a scandal.

 – December: Fourth concert at Salle Herz